Contents

 Image courtesy of the United Nations Economic Commission for Europe, Transport Division.

-Following independence, rail travel between Tashkent and Urgench and No'kis was hampered by immigration and customs disputes between Uzbekistan and Turkmenistan.
-To resolve the problem the Uzbek government decided to build a self contained national rail network by constructing a new 500km long railway line across the Qızıl Qum from Navoi to Zerafshan and Uchquduq and then south to Miskin and To'rtko'l, skirting the southern flank of the Sultan Uvays dag to reach No'kis.
+Following independence rail travel between Tashkent and Urgench and No'kis was hampered by immigration and customs disputes between Uzbekistan and Turkmenistan.
+To resolve the problem the Uzbek government decided to build a self-contained national rail network by constructing a new 500km long railway line across the Qızıl Qum from Navoi to Zeravshan and Uchquduq and then south to Miskin and To'rtku'l, skirting the southern flank of the Sultan Uvays dag to reach No'kis.
 The line was partly built by the inmates of Uchquduq prison and was completed over a period of three years.
 Following the construction of the new Amudarya rail and road brige a rail spur was added to link Miskin to the old railway line on the left bank at Hazarasp, providing access to Urgench and Shavat.

 Karakalpakstan rail map